jokergoo/cola/README.md

    functionalities to compare results in a straightforward way.
 4. It provides a new method to extract features which are more efficient to separate subgroups.
-5. It allows doing partitioning in a hierarchical way to detect subgroups with relatively smaller difference.
-6. It generates detailed HTML reports for the complete analysis.
+5. It generates detailed HTML reports for the complete analysis.

 ## Install